-The information posted here on www.bodywatch.com and the content of the End Migraine Fast program and Chronic Pain program is not to be considered medical advice and is not intended to replace consultation with a qualified medical professional. .
+The information posted here on www.bodywatch.com and the content of the End Migraine Fast program and any other service provided by Bodywatch Ltd. is not to be considered medical advice and is not intended to replace consultation with a qualified medical professional. .
 Any questions answered should in no way be considered medical advice or a plan for managing migraines or chronic pain.
 The primary responsibility of your disease management plan lies with your treating physician/consultant/health care provider.
 It is important to note that you should only follow your treating physicians advice.
 Please consult your physician before using this hypnosis programme.

 This web site is provided on an “as is,” “as available” basis without warranties of any kind, express or implied, including, but not limited to, those of TITLE, MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE or NON-INFRINGEMENT or any warranty as to accuracy, timeliness, completeness or arising from a course of dealing, usage, or trade practice.
 No oral advice or written information provided by the www.bodywatch.com shall create a warranty.
 Neither shall members or visitors to the site rely on any such information or advice.